India · tool

 Clothing

-- Comfortable walking shoesEssentialYou'll be doing a lot of walking on uneven surfaces and exploring forts.
+- Comfortable walking shoesEssentialYou'll be doing a lot of walking on uneven surfaces exploring forts and markets.

 Health & Safety

-- Hand sanitizerEssentialCrucial for maintaining hygiene when access to soap and water is limited, especially when eating street food.
+- Hand sanitizerEssentialCrucial for maintaining hygiene when food and water sources may be unreliable.

 Electronics

-- Universal travel adapterEssentialIndia uses Type D and Type M plugs, with a voltage of 230V.
-Many hotels have universal sockets, but it's safer to have your own.
+- Universal travel adapterEssentialIndia uses Type D and Type M plugs with 230V voltage.

-- Portable power bankEssentialUseful for keeping your phone charged while out exploring all day.
+- Portable power bankEssentialUseful for keeping devices charged while out exploring, as power outlets may not always be accessible.

-- Small backpack or day bagEssentialFor carrying essentials while sightseeing.
+- Small backpack or day bagEssentialFor carrying daily essentials while sightseeing.

 Destination-specific tips